markNZed/processism-react-three/storyboard.md

 ## 31.1.
 Objective
 To illustrate how nonlinear processes within systems can lead to unpredictable outcomes, demonstrating how small changes or actions can have disproportionately large effects, thereby highlighting the inherent unpredictability in processism.
 ## 31.2.
 Animation
-Start with the entities from the "Competition and Collaboration" scene, showing how their interactions — now influenced by both competitive and collaborative dynamics — lead to nonlinear outcomes.
-Begin with a small change, such as one entity making a minor adjustment or a new entity entering the system.
-This triggers a series of cascading effects, with the system's behavior becoming increasingly complex and less predictable.
-Visualize this through a series of escalating events, where initially small interactions rapidly grow in intensity, eventually leading to a significant, unexpected change in the system’s overall state.
+Two systems in parallel that evolve identically under identical inputs e.g .assembling and interacting from a stream of particles.
+Make a single change to that stream and see the effect being amplified.
 ## 31.3.
 Narration
 In processism, systems often exhibit nonlinear behavior, where small changes can lead to disproportionately large and sometimes unpredictable effects.
 This nonlinearity challenges our ability to predict outcomes, even when we understand the initial conditions.

-Building on the dynamics of competition and collaboration, let’s explore how a small change can ripple through a system, leading to significant, unexpected outcomes.
-Here, we see a minor adjustment — perhaps a slight shift in an entity’s behavior or the introduction of a new entity into the system.
-At first, the effect seems minimal, barely noticeable.
+Our animation shows two systems that develop under an identical stream of particles.
+We see thebehavior is very similar.
+Now if we repeat the experiment but change a single particle, we see how the systems radically diverge.

-But as this change interacts with other entities, it triggers a chain reaction.
+As this small change interacts with other entities, it triggers a chain reaction.
 The initial disturbance amplifies, spreading throughout the system.
 What began as a small, localized event rapidly grows in intensity, leading to a dramatic transformation in the system’s overall state.

 This illustrates the concept of nonlinearity, where the relationships between entities are not straightforward or proportional.
 Instead, small actions or changes can have cascading effects, resulting in outcomes that are far larger and more complex than anticipated.
 This is often referred to as the 'butterfly effect,' where the flap of a butterfly’s wings could theoretically set off a chain of events leading to a storm across the world.